-Pursue advanced study of literatures in English in a program that provides flexibility for working adults who already hold a bachelor’s degree.
+Pursue advanced study of literatures in English in a program that provides flexibility for working adults with bachelor’s degrees.
 Classes are taught in the evenings and over the summer (days and evenings); the program can be completed in two years with full-time study or in a maximum of six years with part-time study.

 Explore contemporary issues and current scholarship in the field of gender studies in this five-course advanced study program.
-Designed to serve both students preparing for further graduate study and working professionals, the program can be completed on its own or combined with an MA in English.
+Designed to serve both students preparing for further graduate study and working professionals, the program can be completed independently or combined with an MA in English.

 Gain the competitive edge enjoyed by teachers with master’s degrees—and get there faster—with accelerated programs that confer bachelor’s and master’s degrees in five years of study.
 Options are available across the PK–12 spectrum and in special education, urban education, and education of the deaf or hard of hearing.

 All five-year programs combine content area study at the School of Humanities and Social Sciences with professional study at the School of Education.
-Content area majors that may be available in a specific five-year program include English; history; psychology; sociology; Spanish; and women’s, gender and sexuality studies.
+Content area majors available in a specific five-year program include English; history; psychology; sociology; Spanish; and women’s, gender, and sexuality studies.